segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 ## Errors

 We currently return a `200` response for all API requests so debugging should be done in the Segment Debugger.
-The only exception is if the request is too large / json is invalid it will respond with a `400`.
+The only exception is if the request is too large / JSON is invalid it will respond with a `400`.

 We're hard at work surfacing more errors and more helpful responses to our users.
 If you have any suggestions, [let us know](https://segment.com/help/contact/)!